-We have worked closely with the Department of Health and Social Care (DHSC) and PHE to develop this guidance.
+We have worked closely with the Department of Health and Social Care (DHSC) and Public Health England (PHE) to develop this guidance.

 Based on the recent ONS data, the risks to education staff are similar to those for most other occupations.

 Implementing the system of controls, creates a safer environment for pupils and staff where the risk of transmission of infection is substantially reduced.
 The way to control this virus is the same, even with the current new variants.
-We are further strengthening the measures, to provide more reassurance and to help decrease disruption the virus causes to education.
+Working with PHE, we continually review the measures, which are informed by the latest scientific evidence and advice and update our guidance accordingly.